Sales Tax

 business activity or products will be subject to sales and use tax.
 If

-the Florida Department of Revenue:
+with the Florida Department of Revenue:

-- Sales of taxable items at retail
+- Selling taxable items at retail

-- Repairs or alterations of tangible personal property
+- Repairing or altering tangible personal property

 -